jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/mercury/index.md

 ## Mitigation

-An updated version of PhpIPAM is available at the vendor page.
+An updated version of phpIPAM is available at the vendor page.

 ## Credits